Contents

 Recall the story in Galilee, where Jesus stood before a diverse crowd and said, “Repent, for the kingdom of heaven has come near.”
 His voice carried across the hills, weaving a sense of urgency and hope.
 Those words swept through the hearts of his listeners.
 The fisherman, the tax collector, the curious children—all were drawn to his message.

 People exchanged glances, sensing a unique connection between this teacher and the eternal.
-The first public preaching of Jesus Christ emphasized the importance of repentance to gain eternal life[1].
+The first public preaching of Jesus Christ emphasized the importance of repentance to gain everlasting life[1].

 Biblical repentance involves a transformative shift in one’s perception of Jesus Christ.
 In Acts 2:36, Peter addresses those who had initially turned away from Jesus, urging them to reevaluate their stance.
 He implores them to alter their view of their past actions as sinful and recognize Jesus as the faithful “Lord and Christ.”

-Peter’s message revolves around the necessity of a profound change in mindset, urging them to abandon their prior denial of Christ and instead embrace Him as their Savior and Messiah.
-This call to reconsider their beliefs, detest their previous rejection of Jesus, and adopt faith in Him encapsulates the essence of repentance.
+Peter’s message revolves around the necessity of a profound change in mindset, urging them to abandon their prior denial of Christ and instead embrace him as their Savior and Messiah.
+This is a call to reconsider their beliefs, detest their previous rejection of Jesus, and adopt the belief that only faith in him encapsulates the essence of repentance.

 Peter’s words underscore the profound internal transformation required to align oneself with the message of our Lord Jesus Christ.